1jour1vin

 Bettane & Desseauve

-Rated estate (2023 guide) 4 stars (Producers of very high quality, those who are the pride of French vineyards)
+Rated estate (2023 guide) 4*Stars (Producers of the very highest quality, the pride of French viticulture)

 About the estate:

-Château Thivin has begun renovating its vineyard with a focus on soil management.
-In conversion to organic farming, trellising on the steepest plots, such as La Chapelle, is now the norm.
-The range is wide: fruity whites and reds, Côte de Brouilly (Sept Vignes, Griottes de Brulhié).
+Château Thivin has embarked on a renovation of its vineyard, with a focus on soil management.
+As part of its transition to organic farming, trellising on the steepest plots—such as La Chapelle—is now standard practice.
+The range is extensive: fruit-forward whites and reds, as well as Côte de Brouilly wines (Sept Vignes, Griottes de Brulhié).
 The magnificent trio of Godefroy, Chapelle, and Zaccharie particularly impressed and moved us this year.
-A priority for wine lovers and a source of some truly great wines.
+A must-visit for wine lovers and a source of truly great wines.

 Gault & Millau Wine Guide